HosseinDvz/Python/Data Science/Classification/README.md

   <p align="center"><img src="images/RNNweight.jpg"><br/>

   &nbsp;&nbsp; Parameters (w,u,v) are shared by all time steps in the network which means the gradient at each output depends not only on the calculations of the current time step, but also the previous time steps.
 To compeletly understand to backward path which is called *Backpropagation Through Time (BPTT)* in RNNs visit [this](http://willwolf.io/2016/10/18/recurrent-neural-network-gradients-and-lessons-learned-therein/) website.
 There are many other websites but this one uses simple notations for an RNN with three states.<br/>
   &nbsp;&nbsp; The gradient vanishing/exploding problem of Vanilla RNN is a major limitation of RNN.
-This problem arises when the weights of recurrent units (W) are going to update.
+This problem arises when the weights of recurrent units (U) are going to be updated.